 Dennis Sheehan, U2's longtime tour manager, was found dead in a Los Angeles hotel this morning.

-The Story of Bob Dylan’s First Classic Album, ‘The Freewheelin’ Bob Dylan’
+How Bob Dylan Completed His First Classic Album, ‘The Freewheelin’ Bob Dylan’

-Bob Dylan was already the darling of the modern folk movement when he released his second album on May 27, 1963.
+Bob Dylan was already the darling of the modern folk movement when he released his second album.

 Neil Young Previews New Anti-Starbucks Song

 Neil Young has unveiled the first taste of his upcoming album, The Monsanto Years, and it's a take-down of coffee giant Starbucks.

 44 Years Ago: Rod Stewart Becomes a Star With ‘Every Picture Tells a Story’